mex1

 spain

-The first week of April 2025 would be my last week on this adventure.
-I left on January 12th, and it was time to return to Arizona.
+The first week of April 2025 was my last week on this adventure.
+I left on January 12th, and it was time to return home to Arizona.
 My Airbnb tenants were checking out, and I had a home to go back to, finally.

 The plan was to hang around Italy since my flight left from Rome on April 7th.